CIMR-Algos/MultiParameter_ATBD_V2/book/introduction_purpose_scope.md

 is resampled to a common footprint for all frequencies (we call L1R).
 It is using all {term}`CIMR` frequency channels, namely 1.4, 6.9, 10.7, 18.7, and 36.5 GHz and {term}`ECMWF` Analysis as input.
-The output of this multi parameter retrieval is in the same resolution format, i.e., L2R.
+The output of this multi parameter retrieval is in then resampled to the EASE2 grid for the Northern and Southern hemisphere.
 It is physically consistent and can be used in turn as a priori for the other retrievals as described in the different CIMR DEVALGO ATBDs.